Import Guide

 Output columns:

-- subtitle: Original subtitle text from the SRT (do NOT modify)
+- subtitle: Original SRT subtitle (do NOT modify / translate / summarize).

 Rules:

-3. subtitle must match the SRT text verbatim (no translation or summarization)
+6. subtitle must match the SRT text verbatim.

-6. Include a header row; quote values that contain commas
+7. Include a header row; wrap values containing commas or quotes in double quotes.

 Example output:

-Now convert the SRT below into a scene CSV:
+Now convert the SRT below into a new-format scene CSV:

 [Paste SRT content here]

-💡 End-to-end flow: Script (.txt) → generate mp3+srt with a TTS service → use the prompt above to convert SRT into a scene CSV → import into AutoFlowCut → generate images.
+πŸ’‘ End-to-end flow: Script (.txt) β†’ generate mp3+srt with a TTS service β†’ use the prompt above to convert SRT into a scene CSV β†’ import into AutoFlowCut β†’ generate images.
 Timing stays perfectly aligned with the narration.

 reference_csv_prompt_en.txt